rabbitmq/rabbitmq-perf-test/README.md

-This is a standalone tool that is distributed in binary form using [GitHub releases](https://github.com/rabbitmq/rabbitmq-perf-test/releases) and a Maven repositry (see below).
+This is a standalone tool that is distributed in binary form using [GitHub releases](https://github.com/rabbitmq/rabbitmq-perf-test/releases) and as a JAR file on Maven Central (see below).

 ## Usage